frankshearar/Home/2-Factor-Auth-for-NuGet.org-sign-in.md

 Status: **Reviewing**

 ## Issue
-The work for this feature and the discussion around the spec is tracked here - **2Factor Auth on NuGet Gallery [#3252](https://github.com/NuGet/NuGetGallery/issues/3252)**
+The work for this feature and the discussion around the spec is tracked here:

+**2Factor Auth on NuGet Gallery [#3252](https://github.com/NuGet/NuGetGallery/issues/3252)**

 ## Problem
 NuGet.org accounts are currently secured by a simple username/password combination or linked to a Microsoft Account that is similarly protected.
 We want to make it harder to compromise these accounts by two factor authentication.